 E-governace area Details Administration The college circulates all notices related to college through its facebook page.
 The college also communicates with affiliating university and with regional higher education officer/ Directorate through mails.
 College uses CCTVs for monitoring to ensure safe environment in college.
 Finance and Accounts The college makes best use of ICT in financial accounting.
-Salary of staff is prepared using Excel to minimize mistakes and wastage of papers.
+Salary of the staff is prepared using Excel to minimize mistakes and wastage of papers.
 The salary of the permanent staff is credited to their respective accounts online.
 Student Admission and Support Online application forms are filled by the eligible students for admission in the college.
 On the basis of online registration forms, the University declares a merit list and sends it to the college.
 The college admission committee, then, examines student's provisional offer letters.
-Attached document are also cross checked and verified with the original documents.
-Students are offered subject combinations on the basis of their own preference and on the number of seats available in a particular subject.
+Attached documents are also cross checked and verified with the original documents.
+Students are offered subject combinations on the basis of their own preferences and on the number of seats available in a particular subject.
 The data of admitted students is uploaded on the university website everyday.
 Examination All the work related to operation of exams is done online.
 Students fill their examination forms on University website and submit it to the college.
-College confirms students candidature for the examination through login id provided by university.
 College confirms students through login id provided by university.
 The college uploads number of absentees and other details of each and every shift of the exam to the e-mail ID number provided by the university.
 CCTVs are used for monitoring students.